4 Easy DIY Garden Soil Tests to Do Now

 Other Soil Issues

-• If your soil is too silty: Add sand or small gravel, compost, or other organic matter.
-Grab a handful of wet soil and roll it into a ball.
-If it clumps, but falls apart easily if squeezed, then the soil is silty.
-Some shallow-rooted vegetables like to grow in silty garden beds such as broccoli, lettuce, garlic, and onion.
+• If your soil is too silty, you can improve it by adding sand or small gravel, along with compost or other organic matter.
+To test your soil using DIY garden soil tests, grab a handful of wet soil and roll it into a ball.
+If it clumps together but falls apart easily when squeezed, your soil is likely silty.
+While silty soil can be challenging for some plants, certain shallow-rooted vegetables like broccoli, lettuce, garlic, and onion thrive in easy DIY soil tests–verified silty garden beds.
+Adding organic matter helps improve drainage and nutrient retention, making your garden more productive.

 The Calculated Results of My Mason Jar Soil Test